Shawn-Nichol/Cheat_Sheets/Wireshark/Interface.md

 ![Loading PCAP Files](https://github.com/Shawn-Nichol/Tools/assets/30714313/217973a0-c210-454f-b6e1-89bbd9764c9d)

-Wireshark provides the following views:
+Wireshark provides multiple views for analyzing network packets:

-- **Packet List:** Summary of each packet (source and destination address, protocol, and packet info).
+- **Packet List:** A summary of each packet, including source and destination addresses, protocol, and packet information.
-- **Packet Details Pane:** Detailed protocol breakdown of the selected packet.
+- **Packet Details Pane:** Offers a detailed breakdown of the selected packet's protocol layers.
-- **Packet Bytes Pane:** Hex and decoded ASCII representation of the selected packet.
-It highlights the packet field depending on the clicked section in the details pane.
+- **Packet Bytes Pane:** Displays the packet's hexadecimal and decoded ASCII representations, highlighting fields when selected in the details pane.

 ## Color Coding

-Wireshark uses different colors for packets to highlight conditions and protocols, helping you spot anomalies.
+Wireshark employs various packet colors to highlight conditions and protocols, assisting in identifying anomalies.
 You can customize these coloring rules.

 ## Traffic Sniffing

+Wireshark provides convenient controls for network sniffing:

+- The "shark" button initiates network sniffing.
-You can use the shark button to start network sniffing, the red button to stop sniffing, and the green button to restart the sniffing process.
-The status bar provides information about the sniffing interface and the number of collected packets.
+- The red button stops the sniffing process.
+- The green button restarts the sniffing.

+The status bar displays information about the sniffing interface and the number of collected packets.

 ![Traffic Sniffing](https://github.com/Shawn-Nichol/Tools/assets/30714313/4892525c-a73b-457e-b5d0-3a567a795a43)

-## Merge Files
+## Merging Files

-Wireshark can combine two pcap files into one single file using the "File --> Merge" option.
+Wireshark allows you to merge two pcap files into a single file using the "File --> Merge" option.

 ## Viewing Packet Details

-Wireshark allows you to view packet details, including layers based on the OSI model.
+Wireshark facilitates in-depth analysis of packet details, organized according to the OSI model layers:

-- **Layer 1 (Frame):** Details specific to the physical layer of the OSI model.
+- **Layer 1 (Frame):** Specifics pertaining to the physical layer of the OSI model.
 ![Layer 1](https://github.com/Shawn-Nichol/Tools/assets/30714313/8b01405d-7471-4b24-8411-310badf2e106)

 - **Layer 2 (Source, MAC):** Source and destination MAC addresses from the Data Link layer.